dotnet/docs/docs/core/tools/dotnet-new.md

 - **`-u|--uninstall [PATH|NUGET_ID]`**

   Uninstalls a source or template pack at the `PATH` or `NUGET_ID` provided.
-When excluding the `<PATH|NUGET_ID>` value, all currently installed template packs and their associated templates are displayed.
-When specifying `NUGET_ID`, only specify the package name without the version number.
+When the `<PATH|NUGET_ID>` value isn't specified, all currently installed template packs and their associated templates are displayed.
+When specifying `NUGET_ID`, don't include the version number.

   If you don't specify a parameter to this option, the command lists the installed templates and details about them.

   > [!NOTE]
   > To uninstall a template using a `PATH`, you need to fully qualify the path.
 For example, *C:/Users/\<USER>/Documents/Templates/GarciaSoftware.ConsoleTemplate.CSharp* will work, but *./GarciaSoftware.ConsoleTemplate.CSharp* from the containing folder will not.
-  > Additionally, do not include a final terminating directory slash on your template path.
+  > Don't include a final terminating directory slash on your template path.

 - **`--update-apply`**